jhs/build-couchdb/README.md

 Build CouchDB makes it simple to install several couchdb versions side-by-side.

-    rake git="git://github.com/vmx/couchdb geocouch" install=geocouch
+    rake install=stable
     rake git="git://git.apache.org/couchdb.git trunk" install=trunk
     for tag in 1.0.1 11.0 11.1; do
         rake git="git://git.apache.org/couchdb.git tags/$tag" install=$tag
     done

 Note that `install` needs to be an absolute path.
-Use:

-    `pwd`/geocouch

-e.g. creates the directory `geocouch` in your current directory.

 For **side-by-side installs** there is a small shortcut to avoid rebuilding Erlang: use the `couchdb_build` variable instead, which will install CouchDB separately